 by Megan Moshier, Director of Sales and Operations

-Thanks to a grant from the Holt Family Fund and the Maine Community Foundation, we have created space for a new outdoor classroom on campus.
+Thanks to a grant made possible through the Maine Community Foundation, we have created space for a new outdoor classroom on campus.
 Located along the paved path between Rockefeller Hall and Moore Auditorium, the classroom consists of 15 wooden benches hand-crafted by ML Cross LLC of Bridgton, Maine.

 The COVID-19 pandemic highlighted the need for more outdoor meeting space on campus and clients are excited to learn that we have options which include outdoor space for both eating and convening.
 While the pandemic emphasized this preference we know that it will continue.
 We plan to apply for grants again this year to add a couple of additional outdoor classrooms.
 We are thrilled to be able to offer options and meet the growing needs of our guests.